arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 12.09.16
+I was reading this [article on theringer.com](https://theringer.com/the-great-j-cole-debate-31eb37c2a094#.rx6syvt5x) about whether or not J. Cole is good (his album came out today) and there was an interesting thing about the Barnum effect.
+Shea Serrano wrote about it pretty well and I'm pretty lazy so I'll just copy his words here.
+It's a bit profane cause that's just the thug life so the censors are mine:

+> Serrano: Do you know what the Barnum effect is?
+I learned, like, maybe five things in college that stuck with me after I graduated.
+The Barnum effect is one of them.
+The general definition of it is: "The observation that individuals will give high accuracy ratings to descriptions of their personality that supposedly are tailored specifically for them but are, in fact, vague and general enough to apply to a wide range of people."
+It’s the reason that things like horoscopes work.
+You read the horoscope, and it’s like, "Don’t ever cross a Gemini because it’s very hard to earn a Gemini’s trust back once you’ve broken it," and all the people who are Geminis are like, "Yup.
+That’s exactly right.
+That’s so me."
+It feels specific, but it’s mostly applicable to anyone.
+That is exactly what J. Cole is, and what he does.
+Take the J. Cole song "January 28th" as an example.
+He says: "If you ain’t aim too high / Then you aim too low."
+When you hear it while he’s rapping it, you’re like, "OK."
+But then you think about it for, like, five seconds, and it’s like, "Wait … what the eff?"
+I don’t think he’s actually relatable.
+I think he’s a familiar version of relatable, which people confuse with the real thing.
+5/20. ("You the shiz only ’cause I digested you nignogs" — J. Cole, "See It to Believe It")

 ### 12.08.16
 [There is no official/correct way to pronounce Moleskine.](http://www.moleskine.com/us/news/how-to-pronounce-the-name-moleskine-)